 Our downloadable Random Acts of Kindness Calendar encourages students to complete 16 kind tasks over the course of a month.

 No matter how (seemingly) small, children’s acts of kindness deserve our recognition.
-Whether it’s a verbal build-up or a tangible reward, like one of our gorgeous certificates, children love receiving acknowledgement.
+Whether it’s a verbal build-up or a tangible reward, like one of our gorgeous certificates, children love receiving an acknowledgment.

 A Kindness Experiment with Impact